buckbaskin/buckbaskin.github.io/content/hiker-plays-firewatch.md

 Date: 2018-07-22
 Category: Building
 Tags: Firewatch
 Summary: I've had the game Firewatch for a while, but I just started playing the game today.
-What makes the game particularly special to me now is that I spent last summer hiking the Appalachain Trail.
+What makes the game particularly special to me now is that I spent last summer hiking the Appalachian Trail.
 Many aspects of the game bring back memories from that experience which I think is kind of amazing.
 This probably will spoil some of the game for you if you haven't already played.
 Day 1!
 ---

 I've had the game Firewatch for a while, but I just started playing the game today.
-What makes the game particularly special to me now is that I spent last summer hiking the Appalachain Trail.
+What makes the game particularly special to me now is that I spent last summer hiking the Appalachian Trail.
 Many aspects of the game bring back memories from that experience which I think is kind of amazing (given that I'm sitting at a desk and clicking around with a mouse).
 This probably will spoil some of the game for you if you haven't already